Overhead (computing)

-In computer science, overhead is any combination of excess or indirect computation time, memory, bandwidth, or other resources that are required to perform a specific task.
-It is a special case of engineering overhead.
-Overhead can be a deciding factor in software design, with regard to structure, error correction, and feature inclusion.
-Examples of computing overhead may be found in Object Oriented Programming (OOP), functional programming, data transfer, and data structures.
+In computing, overhead is the consumption of computing resources for aspects that are not directly related to achieving a desired goal.
+Overhead is required for more general processing and impacts achieving a more focused goal.
+Overhead manifests as aspects such as slower processing, less memory, less storage capacity, less network bandwidth, and longer latency.
+Overhead can impact software design with regard to structure, error correction, and feature inclusion.

+Overhead in computing is a special case of engineering overhead and has the same essential meaning as in business; organizational overhead.

 Software design

 Choice of implementation

 A programmer/software engineer may have a choice of several algorithms, encodings, data types or data structures, each of which have known characteristics.
 When choosing among them, their respective overhead should also be considered.